sbcshop/Pico-Barcode-HAT-Software/README.md

 ## code part

-In the folder you see a file name "Barcode_Scanner_demo.py", run this file ,this is demo code. from this code you easily understand the working of this module.using this basic code you make many applications, one of the application i mention in that folder, folder name is "smart attendance system". when you open this folder you see three file
+   * In the folder you see a file name "Barcode_Scanner_demo.py", run this file ,this is demo code. from this code you easily understand the working of this module.using this          basic code you make many applications
-  *
-  *
+   * One of the application i mention in that folder, folder name is "smart attendance system". when you open this folder you see three file
-  *
+     * d